tanmaygadgil/CS5010-Group/Assignment6/ReadMe.md

 ## Overview

-This is an image processing application that aims to accept user commands either via command line or by script to perform operations on a PPM image.
+This builds on top of the previous assignment and is an image processing application that aims to accept user commands either via command line or by script to perform operations on a PPM image.
 The design is written as an MVC application.
 Details of each component are described below.
 This version of the application can only handle PPM images but can be extended for other formats in the future.